 Will I lose my license?
 How will I get to work?

-What should I expect during the hearing?
+What should I expect during the first court appearance?

 Fighting your drunk driving charges is absolutely worthwhile.
 If you're convicted for a first DWI or DWAI in New York State, you may be facing: